stanfordnlp/dspy/faqs.md

 **What do DSPy optimizers tune?** Or, _what does compiling actually do?_ Each optimizer is different, but they all seek to maximize a metric on your program by updating prompts or LM weights.
 Current DSPy `optimizers` can inspect your data, simulate traces through your program to generate good/bad examples of each step, propose or refine instructions for each step based on past results, finetune the weights of your LM on self-generated examples, or combine several of these to improve quality or cut cost.
 We'd love to merge new optimizers that explore a richer space: most manual steps you currently go through for prompt engineering, "synthetic data" generation, or self-improvement can probably generalized into a DSPy optimizer that acts on arbitrary LM programs.

-Other FAQs (TODO).
+Other FAQs.
 We welcome PRs to add formal answers to each of these here.
 You will find the answer in existing issues, tutorials, or the papers for all or most of these.

 - **How do I get multiple outputs?**

 You can specify multiple output fields.
 For the short-form signature, you can list multiple outputs as comma separated values, following the "->" indicator (e.g. "inputs -> output1, output2").
 For the long-form signature, you can include multiple `dspy.OutputField`s.

 - **How can I work with long responses?**

+You can specify the generation of long responses as a `dspy.OutputField`.
+To ensure comprehensive checks of the content within the long-form generations, you can indicate the inclusion of citations per referenced context.
+Such constraints such as response length or citation inclusion can be stated through Signature descriptions, or concretely enforced through DSPy Assertions.
+Check out the [LongFormQA notebook](https://colab.research.google.com/github/stanfordnlp/dspy/blob/main/examples/longformqa/longformqa_assertions.ipynb) to learn more about **Generating long-form length responses to answer questions**.

 - **How do I define my own metrics?
 Can metrics return a float?**